gracielundell/js-code-review-1-GithubAPI/README.md

 In this was an assignment, javascript and jQuery libraries were implemented to create a page where searches can be done using the Github API.

 ##Setup
+To view the code for this project, clone this repository.
+Then open the project using your text editor of choice.
+Open the <code>index.html</code> file, then drag this into your browser.
+If you would like to edit any of the JavaScript code, in your terminal run the commands <code>$ gulp build</code> followed by <code>$ gulp serve</code>
 This project is hosted using GitHub pages and my be viewed [here](http://gracielundell.com/js-code-review-1-GithubAPI/).

 ##Technologies